jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

-**Notes:** Since there are multiple ways of dealing with timing in a CPU, each correct implementation might slightly differs in terms of the optimality, and thus we don't expect to see exactly the same amount of cycles per each data point when comparing your implementation and the solution.
+**Notes:** Since there are multiple ways of dealing with timing in a CPU, each correct implementation might slightly differs in terms of the optimality, and thus we don't expect to see exactly the same amount of cycles per each data point when comparing your implementation with the solution.
-However, as long as the correctness is ensured, the general trend of the number of cycles should not differ (i.e., there are some systems that are strictly slower than others).
+However, as long as the correctness is ensured, the general trend of the number of cycles should not differ.
+I.e., there are some systems that are strictly slower than others.
-So, we opt to use graphs rather than exact numbers for reporting data.
+Therefore, we opt to use graphs rather than exact numbers for reporting data.

 **Notes:** You don't have to report raw data or how the calculation was done for question 2, question 3, and question 4.